lefayjey/BloodHoundAnalyzer/README.md

 - Docker and docker-compose (for BloodHoundCE version)
 - neo4j (for old BloodHound version)

-Run the `install.sh` script to install the following BloodHound automation and analysis tools
+Run the `install.sh` script to install the following BloodHound automation and analysis tools:
   - **bloodhound-automation**: Automates deployment of BloodHoundCE.
   - **AD-miner**: Generates an AD miner report.
   - **GoodHound**: Runs GoodHound analysis.